davidbiol/Gustavia-santanderiensis-data/README.md

 ![Correlation variables](Figures/Correlation_variables.png)

 ### Phenology
-The phenological data were obtained from all fertile examined specimens and categorized as flowering, fruiting, or both, and graphed in the package MonographaR v.1.3.1 (Reginato, 2016) in the statistical software R (R Core Team, 2024).
+The phenological data were obtained from all fertile examined specimens and categorized as flowering, fruiting, or both, and graphed in the statistical software R (R Core Team, 2024).

 ```
 library(ggplot2)